INTERNATIONAL YOGA TEACHER TRAINING IN DHARAMSHALA & GOA

 The Core styles of Asana Taught in the course:

-Hatha Yoga, Vinyasa Yoga, Therapy Yoga, Restorative Yoga, Children Yoga, with the focus on alignment classes.
+Hatha Iyengar style, Vinyasa Yoga, Therapy Yoga, Restorative Yoga, Children Yoga, with the focus on alignment classes.

 Hatha Yoga: This is the traditional style of Yoga, the origin of all other yoga practices today.
 The word Hatha is a combination of two words ‘Ha’ meaning “Sun Energy” and ‘Tha’ meaning “Moon Energy” representing two principle energies flowing within our body.
 When these two aspects of one’s self-are integrated, a fullness of the whole personality is experienced.
 Hatha yoga brings balance.